Coaching

 8) Become a coach

 By scheduling regular 1:1s, asking the right questions, listening, and taking action, you can help neurodivergent reports unlock their full potential.
-By building coaching techniques into one-to-one meetings, you can set goals and identify boundaries that help neurodivergent reports to thrive.
+By building coaching techniques into 1:1 meetings, you can set goals and identify boundaries that help neurodivergent reports to thrive.

 If you want a better way to manage and coach your neurodivergent employees successfully, book a discovery call with OpenBlend today.
-We’ll provide you with unique insight into how the right conversations, at the right time, make for more effective one-to-ones.
+We’ll provide you with unique insight into how the right conversations, at the right time, make for more effective 1:1s.